 “Australia often struggles to make the right relevant connection,” he says.
 “Which is a shame because when we analyse what happens, when people do come and visit us, we see an incredible rise in their assessment of brand Australia.
 Australia’s promise of adventure delivers superbly, with a massive increase in the belief that ours is a brand worth paying a premium for.”

-Here’s what the survey found: The Chinese think we’re stylish and classy – but not very helpful; Americans see us as carefree and rugged, but we don’t deliver quality or good value; The British regard us as charming and independent – but untrustworthy; Indians believe our daring is offset by arrogance.
+Here’s how foreign tourists see Australia: The Chinese think we’re stylish and classy – but not very helpful; Americans see us as carefree and rugged, but we don’t deliver quality or good value; The British regard us as charming and independent – but untrustworthy; Indians believe our daring is offset by arrogance.

 Australia isn’t cheap, so travellers need to have a perception of very high quality, high value for what it costs them when they get here, to appear reasonable, he says.
 Only about 9 per cent of foreigners nominated Australia as good value.
 Yikes!
 The Y&R Brand Asset Valuator comes from surveys of hundreds of brands globally, with data co-ordinated in New York, to present a picture to advertising agencies of what 700,000 consumers want in different nations.